-If you ask me, I’d choose a blender when it’s all about dealing with items that need a lot of liquid.
-You can make smoothies, juice and soups for example.
-Besides, blenders give you thicker mixes when you’ll make dips and sauces.
+I’d choose a blender when it’s all about dealing with items that need a lot of liquid.
+You can make smoothies, juice, and soups for example.
+Besides, blenders give you thicker mixes when you make dips and sauces.

 However, when you’d want to chop down foods that are more like ‘real solid’ stuff, that’s when you’ll need a food processor.
 Besides, as I said, a blender can’t slice things.
 So if you’re up for slicing something, a food processor is your best bet.

 So, you see?
 Different situations will call out for either one of them or maybe both of them.
 It’s you who should decide which one you should go for.

 If I were you, I’d keep both of them in my kitchen.
 So, rather than asking what is the difference between a blender and a food processor, you should make a space for them both.